Green Event Waste Audit Calculator

 After entering your values, select the button to calculate the audit.
 The result line will summarize the estimated diverted waste, landfill waste, total disposal cost under your chosen scenario, and the savings compared with sending all material to landfill.
 If the savings number is negative, that means your diversion program costs more than the all-landfill baseline under the assumptions you entered.
 That does not automatically mean diversion is a bad idea; it simply means the financial case may depend on non-monetary goals such as emissions reduction, brand reputation, compliance, or stakeholder expectations.

-The calculator uses a straightforward mass-balance approach.
-First, it estimates total waste by multiplying attendance by average waste per person.
-Then it applies the diversion rate to split that total into two streams: diverted material and landfill material.
-Finally, it multiplies each stream by its respective cost rate to estimate the total disposal expense for the scenario you entered.
+The calculator uses a straightforward mass-balance approach for event waste auditing.
+It starts with attendance multiplied by average waste per person, then uses the diversion rate to split that total into diverted material and landfill material.
+Finally, it multiplies each stream by the relevant cost rate to estimate the scenario cost you entered.

 The total waste formula is: